thiagowfx/thiagowfx.github.io/content/posts/2022-01-keychron-k2-review.md

 {{< figure align="center" src="https://imgs.xkcd.com/comics/work.png" link="https://xkcd.com/1741/" alt="Despite it being imaginary, I already have SUCH a strong opinion on the cord-switch firing incident." attr="XKCD Courtesy of Randall Munroe" >}}

-After some deliberation I had two options in mind: Keychron K2 and Keychron K1 TKL.
+After some deliberation I had two options in mind: [Keychron K2][keychron-k2] and [Keychron K1][keychron-k1] TKL.
 The main difference between them is that the K1 is a low-profile keyboard.
 I didn't know what low-profile meant at the time and had to do some research to figure it out[^4].

-In the end I opted for the K2, red switches (linear), with RGB backlight.
+In the end I opted for the [**Keychron K2**][keychron-k2], red switches (linear), with RGB backlight.

 ## The keyboard